Enether/Hearthstone-Counter/Hearthstone_Counter_TODO.md

 - [x] Make all losses in one textfile
 - [x] Fix names and inconsistancies in code
 - [x] Bring down text files to 2
-- [ ] Bring down text files to 1
+- [x] Bring down text files to 1
 - [ ] Add ability to add multiple wins/losses at once.
-- [ ] Maybe add some sort ofa log file?
+- [ ] Maybe add some sort of a log file?